-Teachers profoundly play significant roles in educational environment, as they need to show strong professional knowledge and skills to enhance student learning.
-Teacher training is thus of priority concern an essential issue in education.
-Both the development of the professional knowledge and the connection between theory and practical situation are important in training.
-Insight into current social conditions, understanding of different cultures and concern for underprivileged minorities are areas requiring further concern.
-These purposes can be attained by integrating service-learning into school academic curricula.
-Service-learning not only enables pre-service teachers to apply their professional knowledge in practical situations, but also improves their understanding of needs of society and of social justice
+Teachers profoundly play significant roles in educational environment.
+Both the development of the professional knowledge and the connection between theory and practical situation are important in teacher training.
+Insight into current social conditions, understanding of different cultures and concern for underprivileged minorities are important.
+Integrating service learning into school academic curricula not only can enable pre-service teachers to apply their professional knowledge in practical situations, but also improve their understanding about what the society needs and have more concern bout social justice

-Environmental factors suggest that educational resources are not distributed equally: many more resources are available in urban regions than in rural regions.
-Accordingly, sharing educational resources with rural areas becomes an important issue.
-Distance learning education is a conventional means of addressing this problem.
-Distance learning education used to be rather expensive, due to information technology and the Internet were scarce, and the modes of interaction were restricted.
-For instance, two-way interaction between teachers and students was not possible until recently, leading to poor quality of instruction in distance learning.
-The recent development of information technology and the Internet has increased the convenience for teachers of adopting these tools to teach students.
+Because of Environmental factors, the educational resources are not distributed equally.
+Much more resources are available in urban regions than in rural regions.
+Therefore, sharing educational resources with rural areas becomes an important issue.
+The recent development of information technology and the Internet has increased the convenience for teachers to adopt these tools to teach students.
 Many different distance education methods have been formed.
 For example, discussion forums and e-mail are used for asynchronous online instruction, and video conferencing systems are applied for synchronous online instruction.
-Among these different modes of distance education, synchronous online instruction is most similar to face-to-face instruction, thus breaking the distance barrier between instructor and learner.
+Among these different modes of distance education, synchronous online instruction is most similar to face-to-face instruction, and can provide rich information during the online instruction.

-In view of the merits of online instruction, this study applies it to combine service-learning and teacher training.
-An e-tutor program was held by Chung Hwa Telecom and a university in northern Taiwan.
-This program aims to provide pre-service teachers an opportunity to teach students in rural areas via the Internet.
-This program lasted for two semesters.
-Fifty-five pre-service teachers participated in this program.
-Interviews and video recordings were utilized to discover the pre-service teachers' opinions on teaching by online tutoring.
-The two research questions are stated below:
+This study applies it to combine service-learning and teacher training via online instruction. the E-tutor program was held by Chunghwa Telecom and a university in northern Taiwan.
+This program aims to provide pre-service teachers an opportunity to teach students in rural areas via internet.
+In this study, we try to answer the two questions listed below:

-- 1. How do pre-service teachers teach in E-tutor program? - 2.
-What do pre-service teachers learn through participating in E-tutor program?
+- 1. How do pre-service teachers teach in the online tutoring program? - 2.
+What benefits do pre-service teachers gain through participating in the program?